Writing Center FAQs

 Do I need an appointment?

-We encourage students to schedule appointments so that they have a time slot guaranteed for their consultation.
-Signing up for a slot is easy.
-Click on the “Making an Appointment” tab above and follow the instructions there.
+We encourage students to schedule live consultation appointments so that they have a time slot guaranteed for their consultation.
+To sign up for an appointment, click on the “Make/Change an Appointment” button and follow the instructions.
 You can book a session up to two weeks in advance.
 Walk-ins are subject to consultant availability.

 Will my class instructor know that I used the Writing Center?